(hereafter referred to as the “website”)

 4. Purpose of processing in general

-The collected (personal) data of the users may be partially used for marketing purposes.
-However, the primary purpose of collected data is for use and maintenance of the website’s functionalities.
+The collected personal data of the users may be used for marketing purposes.
 More specific information is available in the provisions below.

-When contacting ACOLIN Holding AG, for example through the contact form, the information and contents of the form are used and stored for processing the request and possible follow-up questions.
+When contacting ACOLIN, for example through the contact form, the information and contents of the form are used and stored for processing the request and possible follow-up questions.

 5. Collection of general information when visiting the website (log files)

-Every time the website is accessed, we or the webspace provider automatically collect certain information.
+Every time the website is accessed, the webspace provider automatically collect certain information.
 This information is referred to as server log files.